 - Use pesticides and fertilizers sparingly and read the label

 - Don't overwater and don't fertilize before it rains.

 Car washing at home can release detergents and petroleum products to the Bay.

 - Use a commercial carwash or wash your car on the lawn.

 - Pour soapy water down the sink.

-We created two versions of our "only rain down the storm drain" campaign.
-For each we created a one page flyer and a printer's version for printing two-sided mailing inserts.
+We created several versions of our "only rain down the storm drain" campaign flyers and mailers.
+The printer's version of the mailer insert (3 copies on a sheet) is for printing two-sided mailing inserts.